25khattab/trainopia-website-react/README.md

 //optmization
 // TODO [ ] : refactor the nav bar make it smaller
 // TODO [ ] : utilize semantic tags
+// TODO [ ] : make a custom hook for the screen size event listener